BrainWaves: Critical response

 Patrick Taggart of the Austin American-Statesman wrote of the film: "It is all absolute twaddle and would have been unbearable had there not been the elements of a murder mystery to keep us interested.
 Brainwaves is about one pulse away from being braindead."
-Henry Edgar of the Daily Press gave the film a mixed review, noting that "the idea is intriguing and offer potentional for a true thriller.
+Henry Edgar of the Daily Press gave the film a mixed review, noting that "the idea is intriguing and offers potential for a true thriller.
 But the action plods so slowly you might fall asleep before you realize why a more skillful director could keep you awake all night with the same plot."

 Time Out published a retrospective review in 2012, describing the film as "a black hole for fading stars in which Dr. Curtis kindly operates on the heroine (Love) who is in a coma after suffering a traumatic blow to the brain.
 The donor is a murder victim, unexpectedly supplying not only motor reflexes but memories, so that the poor recipient is soon being stalked herself."